hqllab/GateFocusRepeater/readme.md

 ### Orientation convention

-Each copy is rotated so that it points toward the common focus.
+Each copy is rotated so that it points from its center toward the target point given on the same line of the input file.
 The current implementation aligns the local forward direction with the global `+x` reference used in the custom rotation routine.

 ## Recommended Minimal Workflow